blackbaud/EJB-Learning/README.md

 1. **Technology serves the mission**.
 We do not build tech for the sake of tech.
   2. Software is the enemy.
-    - Every piece of software adds fragility and points of failure
+    - Every piece of software adds fragility and points of failure.
     - Everything you write will need to be maintained and debugged.
-    - It is easy to add software, and hard to remove it
+    - It is easy to add software, and hard to remove it.
   2. Can we do more with less tech?
 1. **Reuse solutions**.
 Resist software sprawl.
   2. Can you solve your problem with your existing tools?